tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 SPHINCS+ is an advancement on SPHINCS which reduces the signature sizes in SPHINCS and makes it more compact.
 SPHINCS+ was recently standardised by NIST.

-## Isogeny-Based Public-Key Cryptography

-Schemes in cryptography based on the supersingular isogeny graph walks falls under this category of cryptosystems.
-The supersingular isogeny Diffie Hellman (SIDH) algorithm was the basis for the SIKE algorithm which was until recently one of the finalists in Round 4 NIST standardisation process.
-Prior to the breaking of SIKE, SIDH was considered to have one of the smallest key sizes in a Post Quantum PKE as well as provide perfect forward secrecy.

 # KEMs